MEETCSGit/m-proctoring-quiz-report/README.txt

 ## Installation
 1. Copy this plugin to the mod\quiz\report\mproctoring folder on the server
 2. Login as administrator
-3. Go to Site Administrator > Notification
+3. Go to Site Administrator > Plugin
 4. Install the plugin

 ## Security